Hastings Photographers (Ha-He)

 Between 1856 and 1860, Ainslie and Eliza Harwood produced three more children - Harry Ainslie Harwood (born 4th Quarter 1856, Hastings), Francis Edward Harwood (born 3rd Quarter 1858, Hastings), Ainslie Goodwin Harwood (born 4th Quarter 1859, Hastings) and Agnes Newman Harwood (born 4th Quarter 1860, Hastings).

-At the time of the 1861 census, Ainslie and Eliza Harwood were living in Hastings with five of their children.
+At the time of the 1861 census, Ainslie Harwood and his wife Eliza were living in Hastings with five of their children.
 Ainslie Harwood's eldest child Harriet Soutter Harwood was residing with his wife's relatives in the Wiltshire village of Barford St Martin.
-The last addition to the Harwood household was a baby boy named Sidney Bennett Harwood, who was born in Hastings during the 3rd Quarter of 1862.
+When Mrs Eliza Harwood was approaching her 40th birthday, she gave birth to a baby boy named Sidney Bennett Harwood, who was born in Hastings during the 3rd Quarter of 1862.

 By 1863, Harwood & Co. were firmly established at 22 White Rock Place, Hastings.
 An advertisement in the Hastings & St. Leonards Chronicle, dated 6th May 1863, describes Harwood & Co. as "Complete Wedding and Colonial Outfitters" and gives details of a branch in High Street, Tunbridge Wells as well as the main store in Hastings at 22 White Rock Place.
 The newspaper advertisement mentions the "large assortment of new goods" at Harwood's store, including "cambric (lightweight cotton) handkerchiefs" and "an elegant selection of lace and muslin embroideries, ladies' linen and underclothing of every description."